Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 Learning objectives

-• Understand Tailscale ACL tags and why tag:operator and tag:device must be separate: the engagement platform (operator) can reach the drop device, but drop devices cannot reach other students’ drop devices.
+• Understand Tailscale ACL tags and why tag:operator and tag:device must be distinct: the operator console can reach drop devices, but drop devices cannot reach other students’ drop devices.

 • Generate and use ephemeral auth keys with specific ACL tag scopes.

-• Bring up tailscale on two heterogeneous OpenWrt nodes (x86-64 container and MIPS router) using the same CLI pattern.
+• Bring up Tailscale on two heterogeneous nodes (Debian operator console and MIPS router) using the same CLI pattern.

-• Record the Tailscale version used to labs/output/build-manifest.json so all students pin the same version.
+• Record the Tailscale version to labs/output/build-manifest.json so all students pin the same version.

 Pre-state